sumnerevans/sumnerevans.com/content/posts/travel/2022-starbase-texas/index.md

 description: |
   I went to visit my friend, Nic, who is a photojournalist reporting on SpaceX's Starbase facility in Texas.
+image: ./images/full-stack.jpg
 draft: true
 ---

-On my way back from my work retreat in Mexico City, I took the weekend to visit a friend, Nic, who lives near SpaceX's Starbase facility in southern Texas.
+On my way back from my work retreat in Mexico City, I took the weekend to visit my friend, Nic, who lives near SpaceX's Starbase facility in southern Texas.
 Nic is a photojournalist for [nasaspaceflight.com](https://nasaspaceflight.com) and reports on the developments at Starbase.